 I’ve learned some important things about myself and my life by examining stories that have power for me.
 I hope the techniques I’ve described are useful for you too.

 How do you make sense of important personal stories you’ve heard?
 Do you have examples you’d like to share?

 I’ve never run a conference without using volunteers.
-Here are six lessons I’ve learned from thirty years of conference organizing.
+I’ve spent over thirty years organizing meetings.
+Here are 6 lessons I’ve learned about using volunteers at conferences.